-As an Anglican school, St Hilda’s Primary School is committed to providing a balanced development of body, mind and spirit for our pupils, to produce God-fearing citizens for our nation.
 Since the founding of St Hilda’s School by Archdeacon Graham White in 1934, the school has grown and evolved into a dynamic learning community, raising generations of Hildans who are actively contributing to our country.
+We continue the important work of developing the body, mind and spirit of our students through a values-based, student-centric education.

-While St Hilda’s Primary continues to provide a rigorous academic curriculum to stretch the ability of every Hildan, we are cognizant of the need to engage our pupils through a student-centric, values-based education to prepare them for the demands of a highly complex and globalised world.
+While St Hilda’s Primary continues to provide a rigorous academic curriculum to stretch the ability of every Hildan, we are cognizant of the need to prepare them for the demands of a highly complex and globalised world.
 Our pupils need to be equipped with skills, dispositions and competencies for the 21st century.
 They also need to be grounded in sound values to help them navigate the unchartered waters of a volatile, uncertain, complex and ambiguous society.
 As part of our strategy to achieve this, we have adopted an integrated approach in designing and positioning our two niche programmes, the Hildan Ambassadors’ Education and Imprints Alive.

 The Hildan Ambassador’s Education, an Applied Learning Programme aims to develop confident communicators through an enriched global education, inculcating critical and inventive thinking and communication skills and applying them in various social and cultural contexts.
 Imprints Alive, a Learning for Life Programme, on the other hand, aims to nurture creative and cultured Hildans who edify lives, by integrating Character and Citizenship into the Aesthetics programme.